-If a mailing includes high density and saturation price and basic carrier route price pieces, in addition to the applicable information required by 6.10.2 through 6.10.5 in Delivery Sequence Documentation, the documentation for the basic carrier route price mail must show, by 5-digit ZIP Code and, within each, by carrier route, the total number of addressed pieces at each price for each carrier route to which pieces are addressed.
+[1-27-13] If a mailing includes walk-sequence price and basic carrier route price pieces, in addition to the information required by 6.10.2 through 6.10.5, the documentation for the basic carrier route price mail must show, by 5-digit ZIP Code and, within each, by carrier route, the total number of addressed pieces at each price for each carrier route to which pieces are addressed.
 Pieces qualifying for the basic carrier route price must be so annotated.
 For the entire mailing, a summary by 5-digit ZIP Code of the total number of pieces at each price must be provided.
-This documentation must be submitted with each applicable mailing to meet the documentation standard for the carrier route price.
+This documentation must be submitted with each mailing.